hlandau/acmetool/userguide.md

 **Fully automatic renewal.** acmetool can automatically reload your webserver when it changes the target of a `live` symlink.
 In conjunction with acmetool's use of stable filenames and idempotent design, this means that renewal can be fully automatic.

-**Flexible validation methods.** acmetool supports four different validation methods:
+**Flexible validation methods.** acmetool supports six different validation methods:

 - **Webroot:** acmetool places challenge files in a given directory, allowing your normal web server to serve them.
 You must ensure the directory is served at `/.well-known/acme-challenge/`.

 - **Proxy:** When acmetool needs to validate for a domain, it temporarily spins up a built-in web server on port 402 or 4402 (if being used under the non-root validation mode).
 You configure your web server to proxy requests for `/.well-known/acme-challenge/` to this server at the same path.

+- **Stateless:** You configure your webserver to respond statelessly to challenges for a given account key without consulting acmetool.
+This requires nothing more than a one-time web server configuration change and no “moving parts”.

 - **Redirector:** If the only thing you want to do with port 80 is redirect people to port 443, you can use acmetool's built in redirector HTTP server.
 You must ensure that your existing web server does not listen on port 80. acmetool redirects requests to HTTPS, but its control of port 80 ensures it can complete validation.

 - **Listen:** Listen on port 80 or 443.
 This is only really useful for development purposes.

+- **Hook:** You can write custom shell scripts or binary executables which acmetool invokes to provision challenges at the desired location.

 **Non-root operation.** If you don't want to trust acmetool, you can setup acmetool to operate without running as root.
 If you don't have root access to a system, you may still be able to use acmetool by configuring it to use a local directory and webroot mode.

+**Designed for automation.** acmetool is designed to be fully automatable.
+Response files allow you to run the quickstart wizard automatically.

 ## Installation